prushton2/commandlinememes/README.md

 # Terminal Memes
-This is a project that uses beautiful soup to interact with imgflip and make memes from the terminal.
+This is a project that uses beautiful soup and selenium to interact with imgflip and make memes from the terminal.
+I am not crazy.